GlobalCitizenshipFoundation/global-gateway/PRD.md

 /styles: While src/app/globals.css and tailwind.config.ts are the primary styling files, this directory could be used for any additional global styling configurations or theme-related utilities if they become necessary beyond the core setup.
 Adhere to Material Design 3 Principles.

 /tests: Standard practice for housing all unit and integration tests.

-The specific dasbboards of each would be as follows